ubern-mia/bart25/submission/index.md

 ## Presentation Format

-Authors of accepted abstracts are please requested to email a 4 minute video describing their work to the organizers (Amith, Robert and Prof. Dr. Reyes) by the 15th of March, 2025.
+Authors of accepted abstracts are please requested to email a 4 minute video describing their work to the organizers (Amith, Robert and Prof. Dr. Reyes) by the 28th of February, 2025.
 Please reach out to the organizers for any questions about this.